ripci504/TraceXRPL/docs/whitepaper.md

 ```
 {
 'date': 1679606122, # Epoch creation date MAX length 12
-'state': 1, # Product Stage number MAX length 3
+'stage': 1, # Product Stage number MAX length 3
 'max': 4, # Total number of Product Stages for product MAX length 3
 'id': 0000099B00000000 # Last 16 of Product NFTokenID
 }
 ```

-Last 16 digits of NFTOKENID are the unique identifier and removes unnecessary 'identification' data, because all our minted NFTs have the same flags, transer fee, and issuer.
+Last 16 digits of NFTOKENID are the unique identifier and removes unnecessary 'identification' data, because all our minted NFTs have the same flags, transfer fee and issuer.
 The Product NFT can be owned by external wallets, but the product stage NFTs will always stay in the issuers wallet.